xyahh/UnrealSampleProgram/README.md

 MyApp is a minimal Unreal Program template.
 It is intended as a small starting point for building standalone tools for Unreal Engine.

-Started with https://github.com/lpestl/UnrealSlateAppTemplate, and made modifications to it by removing an unnecessary extra module and keeping directories leaner.
+Started with https://github.com/lpestl/UnrealSlateAppTemplate, and made modifications to it by removing an extra module and keeping directories lean.

 ## Getting Started